henrym11106/CSGO-autoexec/README.md

 settings defined here should be set within the file as they apply on launch, overriding the in-game settings menu.

-the "Crosshairs" file also has launch options at the end. some #commands may prevent game launch on some systems.

 the "splat___.webm" files are smaller, static backgrounds for the enemy counter in DZ that won't block other parts of the HUD. drop in to [steamapps/common/Counter-Strike Global Offensive/csgo/panorama/videos] and replace or rename the old file.